 Style and playlist

 A good DJ will bend over backwards to consult with you about what kind of music you want played and any individual songs that you want played at your event.
 Also make sure that your DJ is aware of any special elements of the occasion, for example at a company award ceremony they are going to have to know how many awards are being handed out, what music you want played when they are receiving the award and how long their speech is too last amongst a whole host of additional information that they require to ensure your event goes off without a hitch.
+If you think DJ hire is the way you are going to go make sure you get someone that has a good reputation in your area, you can check their company review in Google

 It’s important to find out exactly what equipment your DJ can provide for you and what you will have to source elsewhere, ideally, a good DJ would be able to work with whatever he can’t provide and should be aware of how to connect a system and to ensure good sound quality without being too loud or muffled sounding.
 They should also be bringing some amount of backup equipment in the event that something should go wrong or fail, they should be able to explain any additional fee that the equipment will incur and also reliable suppliers of the equipment they are unable to provide.